wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.28 =
+Improved asset documentation and clarified that `-rtl` suffix is for Right-to-Left languages, not dark mode.

 = 1.6.27 =
 Clarified RTL support in WordPress.org asset documentation and improved asset organization.